Supported Projects

 This project examined the Macquarie Island ecosystem, and how it is recovering following the successful vertebrate pest eradication program 10 years ago.

-Third, we will examine the impact of non-native invertebrates such as isopods, aphids and blowflies, in the changing structure of the Macquarie Island terrestrial food web.
+Examination of the impact of non-native invertebrates such as isopods, aphids and blowflies, in the changing structure of the Macquarie Island terrestrial food web.

+This research improves our knowledge of invertebrate ecology, the impacts of invasive species, and nutrient flows within island ecosystems.
 The findings of this project will support ecosystem monitoring, management, and biosecurity measures, which are fundamental to the conservation of the island.

 Photos: Kita Williams